RedHatNordicsSA/RedHatNordicsSA.github.io/_drafts/2019-05-07-clojure-on-ocp.markdown

 oc patch bc/clj-test -p '{"spec":{"strategy": { "sourceStrategy": {"incremental": true } } } }'
 ```

-Patch updates (creates, if it was missing) key with name 'incremental'
+Above patch command updates (creates, if it was missing) the key with
-under 'sourceStrategy' with value 'true'.
-You can achieve the same
+name 'incremental' under 'sourceStrategy' with value 'true'.
+You can
-using OpenShift web console and navigating to project clj-test /
+achieve the same using OpenShift web console and navigating to project
-builds / clj-test and selecting 'Actions / Edit YAML'
+clj-test / builds / clj-test and selecting 'Actions / Edit YAML'

 Example run when incremental is on: